Samlogy/script-shell-learning/README.md

     "less / more": (displays content of a file in case large files) less <file name>  // has same feature as more, with some more more <file name>

+## Environment Variables
+Variables that specific to a certain environment some env variables in linux: USER, HOME, SHELL, LANG, MAIL
+ex: echo $HOME $USER $SHELL $LANG $MAIL

+NB:
+    * These environment variables vary based on the current user session.
+    * display all envrironment variables in linux (env)
+    * print an envrironment variables printenv VARIABLE_NAME echo $VARIABLE_NAME
+    * set an envrironment variable in linux
+        Not Persistant: --> export VARIABLE_NAME=value
+        Persistant: --> same syntax + add it inside .bashrc file (at the end) save Persistent Global Variable --> (it's a persistant environment variable accessible by all users) export GLOBAL_VARIABLE="This is a global variable"
+            edit: /etc/environment
+            edit: /etc/profile (add this at the end) --> export GLOBAL_VARIABLE="This is a global variable"